tesla33io/webserv/src/ConfigParser/notes.md

 ////////////////////////////////////////////////////////////////////////////////
 Configuration Parser
 To handle NGINX-style configuration files.
 The configuration file consists of directives and their parameters.
-Simple (single‑line) directives end with a semicolon ( ; ).
-Other directives act as containers” which group together related directives.
+Simple (single‑line or multi-line) directives end with a semicolon ( ; ).
+Other directives act as containers which group together related directives.
 Containers are enclosed in curly braces ( {} ) and are often referred to as blocks.
-Here are some examples of simple directives.

 ////////////////////////////////////////////////////////////////////////////////
-TODO: directive validation: add uri syntax validation?
-TODO: directive validation: update the list of method and CGI extension we wanna accept
-TODO: directive validation: add tests
-TODO: directive validation: add the default index files?
-other: check the use of "", '', change the line approach to a character approach?
+• Define all the interface:port pairs on which your server will listen to (defining multiple websites served by your program).
+• Set up default error pages.
+• Set the maximum allowed size for client request bodies.
+• Specify rules or configurations on a URL/route (no regex required here), for a website, among the following:
+	◦ List of accepted HTTP methods for the route.
+	◦ HTTP redirection.
+	◦ Directory where the requested file should be located (e.g., if URL /kapouet is rooted to /tmp/www, URL /kapouet/pouic/toto/pouet will search for
+	/tmp/www/pouic/toto/pouet).
+	◦ Enabling or disabling directory listing.
+	◦ Default file to serve when the requested resource is a directory.
+	◦ Uploading files from the clients to the server is authorized, and storage location is provided.
+	◦ Execution of CGI, based on file extension (for example .php).
+Here are some specific remarks regarding CGIs:
+		∗ Do you wonder what a CGI is?
+		∗ Have a careful look at the environment variables involved in the web server-CGI communication.
+The full request and arguments provided by the client must be available to the CGI.
+		∗ Just remember that, for chunked requests, your server needs to un-chunk them, the CGI will expect EOF as the end of the body.
+		∗ The same applies to the output of the CGI.
+If no content_length is returned from the CGI, EOF will mark the end of the returned data.
+		∗ The CGI should be run in the correct directory for relative path file access.
+		∗ Your server should support at least one CGI (php-CGI, Python, and so forth).

 ////////////////////////////////////////////////////////////////////////////////
 to compare with NGINX : docker run --rm -v $(pwd)/mini.conf:/etc/nginx/nginx.conf:ro nginx nginx -t